 - Oops!Something went wrong.Please try again later.

-(Reuters) - Robinhood Markets Inc on Tuesday highlighted steps it has taken to avoid imposing trading restrictions and said it was in a "strong position" to support customers through unlikely market events, in a blog post published almost one year after a social-media-fueled rally that rattled markets.
+Jan 25 (Reuters) - Robinhood Markets Inc on Tuesday highlighted steps it had taken over the past year to avoid imposing trading restrictions and said it was in a "strong position" to support customers through unlikely market events.

-Early this year, Robinhood asked a federal judge in Miami to dismiss a lawsuit alleging it engaged in fraud and market manipulation when it restricted trading in the stocks.
+Early this year, the company asked a federal judge in Miami to dismiss a lawsuit alleging it engaged in fraud and market manipulation when it restricted trading in the stocks.

 Robinhood last year also said it had increased the size of its customer support team and introduced 24-hour customer phone support, seven days a week.

-(Reporting by Amruta Khandekar; Additional reporting by Noel Randewich in Oakland, California; Editing by Leslie Adler)
+(Reporting by Amruta Khandekar; Editing by Sriraj Kalluvila)